liamros/OurLeague/README.md

 OurLeague is a webpage finalized to present data of League of Legends fetched from Riot public APIs.
 It is limited to a small circle of players, thus "OurLeague".

-It's main features, for now, are celebrating the players with selected best stats, and to offer a set of graphs rappresenting different data related to game player performance over time.
+It's main features, for now, are celebrating the players with the selected best stats,
+and to offer a set of charts rappresenting different data related to game player performance over time.

 In the future, there will be more graphs, stats between players, match history and more!